VOLTTRON/volttron/docs/source/developing-volttron/development-environment/eclipse/index.rst

 .. note::

-    Installing Git and the :ref:`VOLTTRON prerequisites <VOLTTRON-Prerequisites>` will be required to clone the VOLTTRON repository and :ref:`build VOLTTRON <Building-VOLTTRON>`
+    Installing Git and the :ref:`VOLTTRON prerequisites <Platform-Prerequisites>` will be required to clone the VOLTTRON repository and :ref:`install the platform <Platform-Installation>`

 If your Eclipse installation does not have the marketplace follow these :ref:`instructions <Manual-Plugin-Install>`.